thomas-touhey/kaquel/docs/index.rst

 ----------

-These sections provide technical reference for APIs and other aspects of Cahute's machinery.
+These sections provide technical reference for APIs and other aspects of Kaquel's machinery.
 They go into detail, and therefore, assume you have a basic understanding of key concepts.

 .. toctree::